espressif/esp-idf/examples/protocols/sockets/tcp_transport_client/README.md

 Set following parameters under Example Configuration Options:

-* Set `IPV4 Address` that represents remote host the example will connect to.
+* Set `Target server Address` that represents remote host the example will connect to.

-* Set `Port` number that represents remote port the example will connect to.
+* Set `Target Port` number that represents remote port the example will connect to.

 Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.

+### Enabling proxy client

+Set `Enable proxy client`
+Set `Proxy server address` that represents the proxy server the example will connect to.
+Set `Proxy server port` number that represents the proxy server port the example will connect to.

 ## Build and Flash